elliotgoodrich/deXify/README.md

 deXify is an XSLT that converts XHTML into HTML.
 The goals of deXify (in order of precedence) are:

  1. To convert valid XHTML5 into valid HTML5
- 2. To convert XHTML1.0 into HTML (though validness is not a goal)
+ 2. To convert XHTML into the smallest HTML possible without sacrificing the time taken to convert a file
- 3. To convert XHTML into the smallest HTML possible without sacrificing the time taken to convert a file
+ 3. To convert other versions of XHTML into HTML (though validness is not a goal)

 The Problems
 ------------